JosephLai241/URS/README.md

 Click "create app".
 Name your app and choose "script" for the type of app.
 In the redirect URL, type in "http://localhost:8080" since this is a personal use app.
 You can also add a description and an about URL.

 Once you create the app, you should see a string of 14 characters on the top left corner underneath "personal use script."
 That is your API ID.
 Further down you will see "secret" and a string of 27 characters; that is your API password.
-You'll need to save this information as it will be used in the program in order to use the Reddit API.
-You'll also have to provide your app name, Reddit account username and password as well.
+Save this information as it will be used in the program in order to use the Reddit API.
+You will also have to provide your app name, Reddit account username and password as well.

 This block of credentials is found on lines 14-18.